 You are ready to buy new equipment, and now you're looking at how to finance it.
 What type of loan are you going to get?
 That's up to you as well as where you apply for a loan.
 And, the “where” matters more than you might think.

-by Melissa Knutson in Get Financing on Monday, March 20, 2017
+by Tony Dickinson in Get Financing on Monday, March 20, 2017

 While your first inclination may be to go to your bank, it might not be your best option.
 Unless you are an established business with substantial collateral, many banks may turn you away.
 Often times banks are not particularly interested in financing a stand-alone piece of equipment, versus a large commercial loan with more income opportunity.